 What are good scriptures for comfort?

 The Bible is also a huge source of comfort for Christians.
-In the chaos of life, it’s easy to shift our focus to our circumstances, ourselves, other people, or material things.
+In times of trouble, it’s easy to shift our focus to our circumstances, ourselves, other people, or material things.
 But Scripture always reframes our perspective by reminding us of who God is.

 Suffering is a part of life because we live in a world with sin.
 But that’s not the end of the story.